Red Light Therapy for Eczema at Home: Research & Best Devices

 ATP also reduces inflammation that can lead to the main symptom of psoriasis: abnormally rapid replication of skin cells.

-Also, low-level laser therapy activates the lymphatic system (that removes waste from the body) and stimulates DNA/RNA synthesis.
+Also, low-level laser therapy activates the lymphatic system (which removes waste from the body) and stimulates DNA/RNA synthesis.

 Since light therapy helps to restore normal cell function, this means that the rate of growth will normalize and you’ll experience fewer and less intense flares, along with reduced redness, itching, flaking, and other symptoms.

-UV light therapy, in comparison, does not penetrate the skin deep enough for increasing ATP production or “waking up” the lymphatic system.
+UV light therapy, in comparison, does not penetrate the skin deep enough to increase ATP production or “waking up” the lymphatic system.

-How to Use Red Light Therapy for Eczema & Psoriasis – at Home
+Best Red Light Therapy Devices for Eczema at Home

-All types of Psoriasis and Eczema require 3-4 red light therapy treatments per week, but you can save a lot of money on clinic treatments by purchasing the right red light therapy home device to treat these skin conditions – for as long as you need it.
+All types of Psoriasis and Eczema require 3-4 red light therapy treatments per week, but you can save a lot of money on dermatologist treatments by purchasing the right red light therapy home device to treat these skin conditions, for as long as you need it.

 👉 According to studies, the best treatment protocol is at least two 20-minute sessions over 4-5 weeks, with 48 hours between sessions.

-The treatment time for eczema or psoriasis depends on the strength of your home device, and we’ll get to that right below.
+The treatment time for eczema or psoriasis depends on the strength of your home device, and I’ll get to that right below.

 And that’s not all: